HuangJi/bitcoinex/README.md

 });
 ```

-Or, you can just use example.js
+Or, you can just try example.js and see what would happen.

 ```
 node example.js